trichimtrich/testrtc/README.md

 ### WebRTC Client

-Currently there are only 2 implementation of clients in `Golang` and `vanila js`.
+Currently there are only 2 implementation of clients in `vanila js` and `Golang`.

 Every client has to connect to master via WebSocket and negotiate RTC session with other client by its unique ID.